Arkansas Probate Lawyers

 - Business interests not governed by a succession plan

-On the other hand, assets like life insurance policies, retirement accounts, jointly owned property with rights of survivorship, and accounts with designated beneficiaries pass directly to the named recipient and avoid probate.
+Other assets, such as life insurance policies, retirement accounts, jointly owned property with rights of survivorship, and accounts with designated beneficiaries, pass directly to the named recipient and do not go through probate.

 Medicaid Estate Recovery & Arkansas Probate

 As described above, Medicaid may place a claim on the decedent's estate in probate to recover benefits paid during their lifetime.
-If this happens, it can significantly reduce the value of assets for heirs.
-That is why at AAPG Law, we offer holistic planning services to simultaneously help clients get the Medicaid benefits they need while minimizing the impact of estate recovery.
+If this happens, it can reduce the value of assets for heirs.
+This is why at AAPG Law, we provide planning services to help clients get the Medicaid benefits they need while minimizing the effect of estate recovery.

 -